-A specific goal a persona is trying to make progress on.
+A goal a persona is trying to achieve

 Clayton Christensen, the Harvard Business School professor behind disruptive innovation, popularised the idea in the early 2000s through the milkshake study.
 A fast-food chain had flat milkshake sales and had tried thicker, sweeter, fruitier versions with no effect.
 Christensen's team watched who actually bought them and found that roughly half sold before 8am, almost always to a solo commuter who wanted something to occupy a long, dull drive and last the whole journey.
 The milkshake's real competitorsCompetitorMarket IntelligenceA competing product or companyView reference → were a banana, a doughnut, and boredom.
 The story is told in Competing Against Luck (Christensen, Dillon, Duncan, Hall, 2016).